• Skip to primary navigation

 2.How much do we need to sprout ragi?

 I just allow it to sprout just when it the white stem starts to peep out which is around 10 hours.
-You can sprout for a day too.
+You can sprout for a day too for longer sprouts.

 3.Can I skip sprouting?